IHE/SNIF/SNIF-Whitepaper.md

 entries, present duplicate SNIF entries in query responses, or flag conflicts for user resolution.

-In addition to security (see Section 4.3), Digital Signatures provide a clear source and timestamp that aids in establishing an authoritative SNIF source.
+In addition to Security Controls, Digital Signatures provide a clear source and timestamp that aids in establishing an authoritative SNIF source.